-In 1943, Arthur Fellig, aka Weegee, photographed the audience in the dark at New York movie theaters.
-Equipped with an infrared flash and a special film, his snapshots are just beautiful…
+In 1943, Arthur Fellig, aka Weegee, photographed the audience in the dark of New York cinemas.
+Equipped with an infrared flash and a special film, his voyeuristic snapshots show us love and thrills in the dark…

 ICP: